trickysquirrel/RxExample/README.md

 As we only have one VC but require the cell selections to navigate to different VC, we also need to seperate out the navigating of those VCs, in this case we use `AppNavigator`.

-Together this allows reuse of the table view controller to show differnent information
+Together this allows reuse of the table view controller to show differnent information and link to differnent VCs

 ### Todo

 Work on error handing

 Show errors and retry

+UI warnings